microsoft/azuredevopslabs/labs/tfs/readme.md

 ## Overview

-The Microsoft Visual Studio ALM VM and the accompanying hands-on-labs are now updated to Visual Studio and Team Foundation Server 2018.
+The Microsoft Visual Studio ALM VM and the accompanying hands-on-labs are now updated to Visual Studio 2017 (15.5) and Team Foundation Server 2018.

 The virtual machine contains the following pre-configured software:

-1. Microsoft Windows Server 2016 Standard Evaluation
+1.Microsoft Windows Server 2016 Standard Evaluation

-2. Microsoft Visual Studio Enterprise 2017 (build number 15.5)
+2.Microsoft Visual Studio Enterprise 2017 (build number 15.5)

-3. Microsoft Visual Studio Team Foundation Server 2018
+3.Microsoft Visual Studio Team Foundation Server 2018

-4. Microsoft Office Professional Plus 2016 (Word, PowerPoint, Excel, Outlook)
+4.Microsoft Office Professional Plus 2016 (Word, PowerPoint,
+    Excel, Outlook)

-5. Microsoft SQL Server Standard 2016
+5.Microsoft SQL Server Standard 2016

-6. Sample users and data required to support hands-on-lab scripts which accompany this download.
+6.Sample users and data required to support hands-on-lab scripts which accompany this download.

 ## Accessing the Virtual Machine

 You can get access to the virtual machine the following ways:

 - **Download the Virtual Machine** - You can download the virtual machine, if you prefer to use it offline.
 Please see below for instructions to download the VM.
-- **Try it on Technet Virtual Labs** - You can also access the virtual machine online on [**TechNet Virtual Labs**](technet/)  - no downloads or complex setup required.
-You can experience it right from within your browser.
+- **Try it on Technet Virtual Labs** - **Coming soon** We will be publishing the labs to TechNet so that you can try them online from the convenience of your browser.
+No downloads, No Setup required!

 - **Run it on Azure** - If you prefer to run the VM on Azure, you can simply upload the VHD to your Azure storage and create a VM from the VHD.
+Please see this article [Create a Windows VM from a specialized disk](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/create-vm-specialized).

-If you are setting up the labs for a training, you  might want to consider the [Azure DevTest Labs](https://docs.microsoft.com/en-us/azure/devtest-lab/devtest-lab-training-lab) for training.
+    If you are setting up the labs for a training, you  might want to consider [Azure DevTest Labs](https://docs.microsoft.com/en-us/azure/devtest-lab/devtest-lab-training-lab) for training.

 ## Downloading and extracting the VM

 The size of the download is about 18 GB.
-It is recommended that you use a utility like [**Free download manager**](http://www.freedownloadmanager.org/).
-This utility provides:
+It is recommended that you use a download manager  like [**Free download manager**](http://www.freedownloadmanager.org/) or [**Download Accelerator Plus**](http://www.speedbit.com/dap/).

-    - Auto-resume support for interrupted downloads.
+These utility provide:

-    - Multiple simultaneous download streams for (usually) a much faster download experience.
+* Multiple simultaneous download streams for (usually) a much faster download experience.

-    - As the name implies, it’s completely free.
+* Auto-resume support for interrupted downloads

+Using **Free download manager**
 - Download and install Free download manager if you currently do not have one installed
 - Open and select all the <a href="media/almvm2017url.txt">download URLs</a> from the text file.
 Press ***CTRL+C*** to copy the selected URLs to clipboard.
 - Select Menu - ***Paste URLs from clipboard***